-After Jericho’s incident in the Twin Cities several months prior, Alice had begun requiring him to detail his thoughts, feelings, and activities in weekly journal entries which she would go over the following week.
+After his incident in the Twin Cities several months prior, Alice had begun requiring him to detail his thoughts, feelings, and activities in weekly journal entries which she would go over the following week.

 His first journal entry had read, “Given advice by C. Suggested to use Ophiuchian badge to get occasional free drinks.
 Informed C that I do not drink alcohol.”
 The next entry read: “Spoke with Doctor Kingsley.
 Spoke with Talib.
 A stated interest in my journal.
 Spoke with member of ELPIS Department.
 Denied requested information.
 Will try again later.”

 Alice had not been pleased at these entries, although she voiced her interest in ‘C’ and ‘A’ and only seemed mildly put off when he declined to speak on them.

 The transition from writing in the journal entries to drawing in them had been a smooth one.
 When Jericho initially received the journal from Alice, he hadn’t been sure of what she wanted from the entries and had spent his free time staring at the blank journal page in thought.
-But it was during one of the first synchronization meetings that Werner held that Jericho had begun to sketch absentmindedly in the corner of his journal.
-He rendered the Capricornian Lieutenant in stick-figure form wearing a frown and the Ariesian prince with a scowl and fire spewing from his mouth.
+It was during one of the first synchronization meetings that Werner held that Jericho had begun to sketch absentmindedly in the corner of his journal.
+He rendered the Capricornian lieutenant in stick-figure form wearing a frown beside the Ariesian prince with a scowl and fire spewing from his mouth.
 Olivier had noticed it first, glancing down at the drawing before snickering.
 Werner hadn’t been pleased and had made his displeasure known in a concise five-minute lecture.
 “A hobby was acceptable,” was something along the lines of what he’d said, “but a distraction was not.”